Sales 855.945.7921 | Support 888.277.8514 |

 • Leaving an SSN blank

-If any employee has changed their name due to a marriage or divorce, they must furnish a new Form W-4.
-If the employee’s last name on Form W-4 differs from their Social Security card, they will need to check box 4 on Form W-4.
+Employees who have changed their name because of marriage or divorce must furnish a new Form W-4.
+If the employee’s last name on Form W-4 differs from their Social Security card, they must check box 4 on Form W-4.
+Failure to correct these errors can lead to penalties and can also result in the IRS rejecting the employee’s tax return.

 The method for correcting these errors depends on the circumstances: